adurafayode/writesharp/README.md

 # WriteSharp

-WriteSharp is your intelligent writing companion, available as a Chrome extension.
-It enhances selected text on any webpage with a single click, helping you communicate more effectively across various platforms.
+WriteSharp is your AI-powered intelligent writing companion, available as a Chrome extension.
+It enhances selected text on any webpage with a single click, helping you improve clarity and professionalism in your writing across various platforms.

-## Features and Benefits

-* Instant Text Enhancement: Automatically improves selected text when the popup is launched, focusing on clarity and professionalism.
-* Flexible Editing: View and compare original and refined text, with options to further revise or edit directly.
-* Easy Integration: Seamlessly insert refined text back into your document with a single click.
-* Customizable AI: Powered by OpenAI's GPT models, with options to use default or custom prompts.
-* Cost-Effective: Pay only for what you use through OpenAI credits, avoiding recurring subscription fees.

 ## How It Works